musurca/Icarus/README.md

 ex:
 > diagram KJFK
 ```
-Downloads all available airport diagrams (PDF), approach/departure charts (PDF), and current remarks (TXT) to ./diagrams/[ICAO].
+Connects to the FAA database and downloads all available airport diagrams (PDF), approach/departure charts (PDF), and current remarks (TXT) to ./diagrams/[ICAO].
 Remarks are also decoded/expanded where possible.

 ### distance
 ```